Chinese Language School

 Students will also learn Chinese nursery rhymes and songs.
 Class will include role playing activities so that students can practice using Chinese in daily life.
 Brush pens will be used to practice writing in class.
 They can learn the elements of writing such as character structure, order of strokes, and how to write characters beautifully.

-1st grade 1:30~3:55pm Textbook: Let's learn Chinese - Book K2
+1st grade (in-person) 1:30~3:50pm Textbook: Let's learn Chinese - Book K2

 The lessons will be real life situations.
 We will strengthen their phonetics, reviewing and focusing on students’ pronunciation accuracy.
 In addition, we will do simple phrase use and sentence construction, recognizing Chinese radicals, and practicing basic Chinese character stroke order.